-Traditionally, indigenous families wake up together at dawn to drink guayusa.
-They sit around the communal fire drinking gourds full of guayusa until sunrise.
-During this time, the village elders teach the youth about ancestral myths, hunting techniques, social values, and about what it means to be “Runa” in the indigenous cosmovision.
-The guayusa ritual continues to be a cornerstone of Kichwa culture, a practice that brings the family and community together around the simple experience of drinking guayusa.
+Traditionally, indigenous families wake up at dawn and gather around a communal fire to drink gourds of guayusa.
+During this time, village elders teach the youth about ancestral myths, hunting techniques, social values, and about what it means to be “Runa” in the indigenous cosmovision.
+The ritual continues to be a cornerstone of Kichwa culture, a practice that brings family and community together around the simple experience of drinking guayusa.
 Community shamans, known as yachaks or rukus in Kichwa, will also play a traditional bamboo flute (known as kena) and a two-sided weasel skin drum and sing soft rhythmic songs during these early morning hours.